ChatGPT for Doctors: How to Use AI in Your Practice in 2026

 • Physicians use ChatGPT and other AI tools to draft notes, write prior auth letters, create patient education materials, and cut admin time.

-• General ChatGPT works for de-identified writing tasks but is not HIPAA-compliant out of the box and does not capture live visits.
+• General ChatGPT is not HIPAA-compliant and does not capture live visits.
 Purpose-built clinical AI tools handle those gaps.

 • This guide covers what each tool does and where each fits.

-Physicians across solo and group practices have been experimenting with ChatGPT since late 2022.
+Physicians across solo and group practices have been experimenting with ChatGPT for doctors since late 2022.
 The use cases were immediate and practical: prior auth letters drafted at midnight, patient-friendly discharge summaries, differential lists on tough cases.
+ChatGPT cut time on those tasks.

 The landscape has grown since then.
 General-purpose ChatGPT is one option.
 Clinical AI tools built specifically for medicine are another.
 Each solves a different problem.
-This guide covers how to use ChatGPT in practice, where it falls short, and what purpose-built tools handle that general AI cannot.
+This guide covers how to use ChatGPT for doctors, where it falls short, and what purpose-built tools handle that general AI cannot.

 What Is ChatGPT, and How Are Doctors Using It?